Tutorial 2: Create an app with containers¶

 Create the required objects in your account¶

-In this section, you will create some Snowflake objects required by a Snowflake Native App with Snowpark Container Services.
+In this section, you create the Snowflake objects required by an app with containers.

 Create a warehouse and image repository¶